ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 an unboxed type like ``Int#``.
 In this proposal we exploit this opportunity only in a limited way, by generalising the kind of ``IP``, thus::

-  type IP   :: formal (r :: RuntimeRep).
+  type IP   :: forall (r :: RuntimeRep).
 Symbol -> TYPE r -> CONSTRAINT r

 So now this is accepted::